nonlin-lin-chaos-order-etc-etal/i2pchat/README.md

 ### History

 Original developer of this messenger went away.
+Hypnosis-i2p is continuing his work and the work of I2P folks (of echelon, kytv et al); the work is being done in a very low priority mode.

 ## License